haveno-dex/haveno-docs/docs/the-project/payment_methods/US_Postal_Money_Order.md

 This article covers tips and tricks on using this payment method for buying and selling Monero on Haveno.

-**Contents:**

-- Setting up a payment account in Haveno
-- Buying the money order
-- Sending a money order in the mail
-- Redeeming a money order
-- For cash
-- For new USPMOs

 #### Setting up a payment account in Haveno

 To buy and sell Monero using US Postal Money orders, you will need to set up a corresponding payment account in Haveno.